RenderKit/embree/doc/src/compilation.md

 your Visual Studio version.
-After installation, put the path to `ispc.exe` permanently into your `PATH` environment variable or you need to correctly set the `EMBREE_ISPC_EXECUTABLE` variable during CMake configuration to point to the ISPC executaleb.
+After installation, put the path to `ispc.exe` permanently into your `PATH` environment variable or you need to correctly set the `EMBREE_ISPC_EXECUTABLE` variable during CMake configuration to point to the ISPC executable.
 If you want to use Intel® ISPC, you have to enable `EMBREE_ISPC_SUPPORT` in CMake.

 You additionally have to install [CMake](http://www.cmake.org/download/) (version 3.1 or higher).
-Note that you need a native Windows CMake installation, because CMake under Cygwin cannot generate solution files for Visual Studio.
+Note that you need a native Windows CMake installation because CMake under Cygwin cannot generate solution files for Visual Studio.

 ### Using the IDE